LEDparty/vim-simple-writing-configuration/README.md

 -if you want to switch between writing and coding, you can copy the code in the "write.vim" file to your own vimrc, or you put write.vim in your .vim/plugin folder.
 That will give you the commands ":Write" and ":Code".
-A sessions document will keep track of your preferred settings, and using the commands "Write" and "Code" commands will switch them.
+A sessions document will keep track of your preferred settings, and using the commands ":Write" and ":Code" commands will switch them.

 -This makes navigating the virtual lines and "real" lines the same: